cmcfarlane/social/Archer-Realist-Social-Theory.md

 Archer, Margaret S. *Realist Social Theory: The Morphogenetic Approach.
 Cambridge UP, 1995.
+=

 Second volume in a "trilogy" of works elucidating a general critical realist social theory. *Culture and Agency: The Place of Culture in Social Theory* (CUP, 1988) is the first volume and *Being Human: The Problem of Agency* (CUP, 2000) is the third volume.
 Since then has reconceived her project as providing the ontology for relational sociology's analytical framework.
+The book does valuable work in clearing away "methodological individualism" and "methodological collectivism" through a new articulation of the relation between structure/agency, but the account of the social is rather thing: only humans.

+Chapter 1: The Vexatious Fact of Society
+=

 1:  "Social reality" is distinct from "natural reality" insofar as social reality, unlike natural reality, is dependent upon humans for its constitution.
 Natural reality in comparison is self-subsistent.
 Social reality is also distinct from "transcendental reality" in that "divinity is both self-subsistent and unalterable at our behest."